influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Restart traffic to data nodes

 Restart routing read and write requests to the data node server (port 8086) through your load balancer.

+> **Note** Allow the hinted handoff queue (HHQ) to write all missed data to the updated node before upgrading the next data node.

 ### Confirm the data nodes upgrade